The Providers Guide To EBT and SNAP in Massachusetts

 How do I replace a lost or stolen EBT card?

-If your card is lost, stolen or damaged call EBT Customer Service at (800) 997-2555 right away.
-See other ways of requesting a replacement card here.
+If your card is lost, stolen or damaged call the Massachusetts EBT Customer Service line at (800) 997-2555 to request a replacement card.

 My benefits were stolen off my EBT card.
 What can I do?